magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 the mind.
 You leave them there and stay secure in your place of abiding within the mind.
 As you experience, you cast aside.
 As you experience, you observe.
 Having observed, you let go.
 All mind-objects lose their value and are no longer able to sway you.
-This is the power of When these characteristics arise within the mind of the practitioner, it is appropriate to change the name of the practice to vipassanā: clear knowing in accordance with the truth.
+This is the power of vipassanā.
+When these characteristics arise within the mind of the practitioner, it is appropriate to change the name of the practice to
+vipassanā: clear knowing in accordance with the truth.
 That’s what it’s all about – knowledge in accordance with the truth of the way things are.
 This is peace at the highest level, the peace of vipassanā.
 Developing peace through samādhi alone is very, very difficult; one is constantly petrified.

 So when the mind is at its most calm, what should you do?
 Train it.
 Practise with it.
 Use it to contemplate.
 Don’t be scared of things.